atulbhartiproff/queue-manager/readme.md

 ## 🚀 Future Improvements (Planned Enhancements)

-Project 1 establishes the core event-driven ingestion backbone.
+This workflow establishes the core event-driven ingestion backbone.
 To make the system more production-complete, the following upgrades are planned:

 ### Dead Letter Queue (DLQ)